Zaid-Iqbal/AMZN-to-Excel/README.md

 <h2 id="notes">Notes</h2>
 <ol>
 <li>
-<p>I decided to push everything to an excel sheet rather than my SQL database is because I couldnt find a way to view each product in the database alongside with a picture of that item so it because difficult to do a manual quality check if need be.
+<p>I decided to push everything to an excel sheet rather than my SQL database is because I couldnt find a way to view each product in the database alongside with a picture of that item.
+Manual quality checks became more difficult.
 Excel sheets make it easier to quickly remove products that I don't want.</p>
 </li>
 </ol>